smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_UC.md

 15. Mobile navigation application streams video data

 **Exception 1:**
-9.1 PTU times out; 5 PTU retry sequences are unsuccessful
+9.1 PTU times out; five PTU retry sequences are unsuccessful
 9.2 SDL sends OnServiceUpdate notification to inform HMI about failed PTU
 9.3 A pop-up with the system status appers on HMI (e.g. _"Unable to update apps.
 Make sure your device has an internet connection."_)
 9.4 SDL sends StartServiceNACK to mob app